Full home renovation costs in New York City: What you’ll get at different price ranges, and the hidden costs

 Some alteration agreements require a security deposit to cover the possible scope of any damage.
 They may also request that you pay the fees incurred by the condo or co-op board to review and approve your plan.
 You may find that contractors who can afford to work in buildings with more extensive specifications tend to have higher operating costs in order to meet higher insurance requisites.

 The NYC Department of Buildings requires that you obtain permits for many types of construction work, including plumbing, electrical, and various inspections depending on the existing and planned space.
-Permits can add up!
-An electrical permit can run close to $900, plumbing permits can cost up to $2,000 and as high as $5,000, and an asbestos inspection can be $500.
+Permits can add up.
+An electrical permit can run close to $900, plumbing permits can cost from under $2,000 all the way up to $5,000, and an asbestos inspection can be $500.

 3.)
 Demolition and site prep